 I may have had moments where I questioned whether we should have homeschooled, moments when I felt like a failure.
 But deep down I know that God somehow led us to choose this path.

-I surely didn’t do it perfectly.
-That isn’t even possible considering I’m human with limited wisdom, understanding, and that pesky sin nature.
-I’m completely imperfect.
+We don’t have to do it perfectly.
+That isn’t even possible considering our limited wisdom, understanding, and that pesky sin nature.
+We are completely imperfect.
 But the great thing about God is He is in the business of redemption.
-He redeems my feeble attempts to follow Him.
-He redeems my mistakes, failures, and regrets.
+He redeems our feeble attempts to follow Him.
+He redeems our mistakes, failures, and regrets.

-I choose to trust that God knew exactly what He was doing all these years.
-And I choose to trust that He is working all things together for good—for my children and for me.
+Let’s choose to trust that God knows exactly what He was doing.
+And that He is working all things together for good—for my children and for me.

 Our God is bigger than that, and so are His children.